tomasferrarisenda/automate-all-the-things-braindamage-WORKING/README.md

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "05-Build & deploy my-app-frontend image" workflow.
-3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-braindamage"
-5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/04-build-and-deploy-frontend.yml".
-Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
-8. Click on "Run".
+3. Click on "Run workflow" (Use workflow from Branch: main).

 <!-- 9.
 When it's done, you should be able to access the URLs you got from the ArgoCD Deployment pipeline.
 But if you go to the URLs too quickly you'll see nothing there.
 We need to give ArgoCD a little time to notice the changes in the [/helm/my-app/frontend directory](helm/my-app/frontend).
 By default ArgoCD pulls for changes every three minutes.
 You can either wait like an adult or go into the ArgoCD web UI and hit "Refresh Apps" like the impatient child that you are.
 11. Check the URLs again.